ycexiao/scikit-package/doc/source/snippets/package-install-test-local.rst

     .. note:: What is the ``-e`` flag?

-        ``pip install`` will also install the dependencies listed in ``requirements/pip.txt``.
         The ``-e`` flag indicates that you want to install the package in "editable" mode, which means that any changes you make to the source code will be reflected immediately without needing to reinstall the package.
 This is useful for development purposes.

     .. note:: What is the ``--no-deps`` flag?